-Dr. Cuevas received her Ph.D. in Psychology (Behavioral Neuroscience) from Rutgers University, New Brunswick in 2009 and then completed postdoctoral work in Developmental Cognitive Neuroscience at Virginia Tech.
-She joined the faculty of the University of Connecticut as an assistant professor of psychology in 2012 where she is the Director of the C.A.P.
+Dr. Cuevas is an associate professor of psychological sciences and Director of the C.A.P.
 Lab.
-Dr. Cuevas's research examines the development of basic and higher-order cognitive processes as well as corresponding brain-behavior associations.
-She enjoys spending time with her infant daughter and seeing "development in action"!
+She received her Ph.D. in Psychology (Behavioral Neuroscience) from Rutgers University, New Brunswick in 2009.
+Dr. Cuevas completed postdoctoral work in Developmental Cognitive Neuroscience at Virginia Tech prior to joining the faculty of the University of Connecticut in 2012.
+Her research program examines the development of basic and higher-order cognitive processes throughout infancy and early childhood, including brain-behavior associations.
+Dr. Cuevas enjoys spending time with her infant daughter as she gets to witness "development in action" on a daily basis!

 Lauren Bryant, M.S.

 Lauren is a fifth-year graduate student at University of Connecticut, pursuing a Ph.D. in Developmental Psychology.
 She completed her double major in Psychology and Communication Disorders at Southern Connecticut State University in 2013, and received her Master's of Science in Psychology at UConn in 2016.
-As a graduate research assistant, she is involved in many aspects of the C.A.P.
+As a graduate research assistant, Lauren is involved in many aspects of the C.A.P.
 Lab, such as data collection and coding.
-Her doctoral dissertation will focus on executive functions and associated brain activity during early childhood.
+Her doctoral dissertation focuses on executive functions and reward sensitivity during early childhood.

 Dilsara Liyanage, B.A.